 - Child labour and Trafficking

 Child labour is an everyday reality for around 23% of children between the age group of five and fourteen years old in Yemen.
-The prevalence of forced labour in this country is all the more serious as the abuse of the children is abundant.
+The prevalence of forced labour in this country is all the more serious child rights violation.
 The trade of children is still prevalent to the present day in Yemen.